stliakis/streamback/README.md

 ----
 Streamback implements two different streams, the main stream and the feedback stream.

-- **Main stream**: This is the stream that the producer sends messages to the consumer, it can be Kafka or Redis(or you can implement your own stream)
+- **Main stream**: This is the kafka stream that the producer sends messages to the consumer.
-- **Feedback stream**: This is the stream the the consumer sends messages to the producer, Kafka is not recommended for this cause each time a new consumer is added to the cluster it causes a rebalance.
-Redis is the recommended stream for this.
+- **Feedback stream**: This is the stream that the consumer sends messages to the producer.
+Redis is used for this stream for its
+- simplicity and speed.

 ### Why not just use the conventional one way streams?